 Exhibitors must be enrolled in the Visual Arts project category in which they are exhibiting.
 Exhibitors are encouraged to date the project when it is made.
 All visual arts exhibits are evaluated using a visual arts rubric which takes into account correct use of design elements; craftsmanship; and creativity.

 1. In order to exhibit in Visual Arts, the 4-H member must be enrolled in:

-Visual Arts - 3-D Design/Mixed Media, Visual Arts - Arts and Crafts
+Visual Arts - 3-D Design/Mixed Media - Getting Started in Art (Beginner) - Pub.
+4H592 and Sketchbook Crossroads - Pub.
+08140